peol/grunt-surveil/README.md

 This flag can be used on targets that you know will overwrite watched files.
 Due to re-using file watchers under task executions, these watches will trigger changes on files that the executed tasks changes.
 This prohibits `grunt-surveil` from triggering during that time.

 #### Examples
-A typical configuration to might look something like this:
+A typical configuration might look something like this:

 ```
 grunt.initConfig( {